vaadin/base-starter-flow-quarkus/README.md

 # Project Base for Vaadin Flow and Quarkus

-This project can be used as a starting point to create your own Vaadin Flow application with CDI.
+This project can be used as a starting point to create your own Vaadin Flow application for Quarkus.
 It contains all the necessary configuration with some placeholder files to get you started.

-Quarkus requires Java 11.
+Quarkus 2.0+ requires Java 11.
+Java 8 is still supported for 1.11+ releases, which should work with this starter.

 ## Running the Application